 [ju-di-cial en-gage-ment] (noun): The act of properly judging, by focusing on the facts of every case, remaining impartial, and requiring the government to justify its actions with reliable evidence.

-The Institute for Justice fights to ensure that Americans enjoy the full measure of freedom that the Constitution guarantees.
-But the Constitution’s guarantees are meaningless unless judges are committed to enforcing them.
+The Institute for Justice fights to ensure that Americans enjoy the full measure of freedom that the U.S. Constitution and state constitutions guarantee.
+But those protections are meaningless unless judges are committed to enforcing them.

 We need a consistent, principled approach to judging that is capable of keeping government in check.
 That approach is judicial engagement.
 The Institute for Justice’s Center for Judicial Engagement (CJE) educates the public about the proper role of the courts in enforcing constitutional limits on the size and scope of government.